apache/echarts/.github/CONTRIBUTING.md

 Any questions in the form of *how can I use echarts to* or *how to use echarts x feature to* belong in [Stack Overflow](http://stackoverflow.com), issues with questions like that in the issue tracker will be closed.

+## Release Milestone Discussion

+We will start the discussion about the bugs to fix and features of each release in the [mailing list](https://echarts.apache.org/en/maillist.html).
+You may subscribe our [mailing list](https://echarts.apache.org/en/maillist.html) to give your valuable advice in the milestone dicussion.

+About our release plan, we will release a mior version at the end of every month.
+Here is some detail.

+1. Assume our current stable release is 4.3.0.
+We will start the discussion of milestone of the release two ahead, which is 4.5.0 at the beginning of each month.
+At this time we should also kickoff the developing of the next release, which is 4.4.0.
+2. Finish 4.4.0 developing at about 22th of this month and start the testing.
+And the 4.5.0 milestone discussion is frozen and published on the [GitHub](https://github.com/apache/incubator-echarts/milestone/14)
+3. Vote in the mailing list for the 4.4.0 release at the end of this month.

 ## Pull Requests

 ### Finding Easy Issues to Fix